GuenterQuast/mPIXdaq/README.md

 ```

-These classes are used by the class `runDAQ`.
-It accepts the command-line
+Objects of these classes are instantiated by the class `runDAQ`.
-arguments to set various options, as already described above.
+This class also accepts the command-line arguments to set various options,
+as already described above.

 ```